otrv4/otrv4/otrv4.md

 **Bob:**

 1. Generates and sets `our_ecdh` as ephemeral  ECDH keys.
-2. Generates and sets `our_dh` as ephemeral 3072-DH keys.
+2. Generates and sets `our_dh` as ephemeral 3072-bit DH keys.
 3. Sends Alice a Pre-key message.

 **Alice:**